HM Payson & Co. Sells 319 Shares of DocuSign, Inc. (NASDAQ:DOCU)

-A number of other hedge funds also recently made changes to their positions in the business.
-Verdence Capital Advisors LLC lifted its stake in shares of DocuSign by 1.9% in the 4th quarter.
-Verdence Capital Advisors LLC now owns 2,270 shares of the company’s stock valued at $505,000 after purchasing an additional 42 shares during the last quarter.
-Stokes Family Office LLC raised its holdings in DocuSign by 0.5% during the 4th quarter.
-Stokes Family Office LLC now owns 9,486 shares of the company’s stock valued at $2,109,000 after buying an additional 46 shares during the period.
-NewSquare Capital LLC lifted its position in DocuSign by 71.4% in the fourth quarter.
-NewSquare Capital LLC now owns 120 shares of the company’s stock worth $27,000 after buying an additional 50 shares during the last quarter.
-Altman Advisors Inc. lifted its position in DocuSign by 2.1% in the fourth quarter.
-Altman Advisors Inc. now owns 2,895 shares of the company’s stock worth $644,000 after buying an additional 60 shares during the last quarter.
-Finally, Hanseatic Management Services Inc. boosted its stake in DocuSign by 4.3% during the fourth quarter.
-Hanseatic Management Services Inc. now owns 1,667 shares of the company’s stock worth $371,000 after buying an additional 68 shares during the period.
-Institutional investors and hedge funds own 72.76% of the company’s stock.
+Other institutional investors have also made changes to their positions in the company.
+NewSquare Capital LLC lifted its position in shares of DocuSign by 71.4% during the fourth quarter.
+NewSquare Capital LLC now owns 120 shares of the company’s stock worth $27,000 after purchasing an additional 50 shares during the last quarter.
+Associated Banc Corp increased its stake in DocuSign by 202.3% in the 4th quarter.
+Associated Banc Corp now owns 130 shares of the company’s stock worth $29,000 after buying an additional 87 shares during the period.
+Ellis Investment Partners LLC increased its stake in DocuSign by 1,300.0% in the 4th quarter.
+Ellis Investment Partners LLC now owns 140 shares of the company’s stock worth $31,000 after buying an additional 130 shares during the period.
+Avion Wealth bought a new stake in DocuSign during the 4th quarter valued at about $33,000.
+Finally, Retirement Group LLC purchased a new stake in DocuSign in the 4th quarter valued at about $37,000.
+72.76% of the stock is currently owned by institutional investors.

-In other news, COO Scott V. Olrich sold 5,800 shares of the business’s stock in a transaction on Wednesday, April 7th.
-The shares were sold at an average price of $206.07, for a total transaction of $1,195,206.00.
-Following the sale, the chief operating officer now directly owns 209,871 shares of the company’s stock, valued at $43,248,116.97.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, CRO Loren Alhadeff sold 5,000 shares of the company’s stock in a transaction on Friday, February 12th.
+In other news, CRO Loren Alhadeff sold 5,000 shares of the stock in a transaction dated Friday, February 12th.
 The shares were sold at an average price of $258.85, for a total value of $1,294,250.00.
-Following the completion of the transaction, the executive now directly owns 89,696 shares in the company, valued at $23,217,809.60.
+Following the completion of the sale, the executive now directly owns 89,696 shares in the company, valued at $23,217,809.60.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+Also, COO Scott V. Olrich sold 5,800 shares of the firm’s stock in a transaction that occurred on Wednesday, February 10th.
+The stock was sold at an average price of $256.69, for a total transaction of $1,488,802.00.
+Following the completion of the transaction, the chief operating officer now directly owns 208,346 shares in the company, valued at $53,480,334.74.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders sold 393,031 shares of company stock valued at $90,008,534.
-Corporate insiders own 5.06% of the company’s stock.
+Over the last ninety days, insiders have sold 393,031 shares of company stock valued at $90,008,534.
+Insiders own 5.06% of the company’s stock.

-DocuSign (NASDAQ:DOCU) last posted its quarterly earnings data on Wednesday, March 10th.
-The company reported $0.37 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $0.22 by $0.15.
-The firm had revenue of $430.89 million for the quarter, compared to the consensus estimate of $407.95 million.
+DocuSign (NASDAQ:DOCU) last posted its earnings results on Wednesday, March 10th.
+The company reported $0.37 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.22 by $0.15.
+The company had revenue of $430.89 million during the quarter, compared to the consensus estimate of $407.95 million.
 DocuSign had a negative net margin of 16.83% and a negative return on equity of 30.14%.
-The company’s revenue for the quarter was up 56.7% compared to the same quarter last year.
-During the same quarter in the prior year, the company posted $0.12 earnings per share.
-As a group, sell-side analysts predict that DocuSign, Inc. will post -0.68 EPS for the current fiscal year.
+The firm’s quarterly revenue was up 56.7% on a year-over-year basis.
+During the same period in the previous year, the firm posted $0.12 earnings per share.
+As a group, analysts predict that DocuSign, Inc. will post -0.68 EPS for the current fiscal year.

 DocuSign, Inc provides cloud based software in the United States and internationally.
 The company provides e-signature solution that enables businesses to digitally prepare, execute, and act on agreements.
 It also offers DocuSign CLM, which automates workflows across the entire agreement process; Intelligent Insights that use artificial intelligence to search and analyze agreements by legal concepts and clauses; Gen for Salesforce, which allows sales representatives to automatically generate agreements with a few clicks from within Salesforce; and Negotiate for Salesforce that supports for approvals, document comparisons, and version control.